IgorBuchelnikov/ObservableComputations/README.md

 This feature can be used if  you pass *stepansOrders* to the code abstracted from what is *stepansOrders*: computation or ordinary collection.
 That code only knows *stepansOrders* implements [ICollection&lt;T&gt; interface](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.icollection-1?view=netframework-4.8) and sometimes wants add orders to *stepansOrders*.
 Such a code may be for example [binding in WPF](https://docs.microsoft.com/en-us/dotnet/api/system.windows.data.bindingmode?view=netframework-4.8#System_Windows_Data_BindingMode_TwoWay).

 Properties similar to *InsertItemAction* exist for all other operations: ([remove](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.icollection-1.remove?view=netframework-4.8), [set (replace)](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.collection-1.item?view=netframework-4.8#System_Collections_ObjectModel_Collection_1_Item_System_Int32_), [move](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1.move?view=netframework-4.8), [clear](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.icollection-1.clear?view=netframework-4.8)) and for setting *Value* property of *ScalarComputing&lt;TValue&gt;* (see  ["Full list of methods and classes" section](#full-list-of-operators)).
-Such properties are hereinafter referred to as computation change request handlers.
+Such properties are hereinafter referred to as computation result change request handlers.

-### Lock setting properties of computation change request handlers
+### Lock setting properties of computation result change request handlers

 Properties of the computation change request handlers are public.
 By default, any code that has a reference to the computation can set or overwrite the value of this property.
 It is possible to control the ability to set the values of these properties using methods of [*CollectionComputing&lt;TItem&gt;* class](#full-list-of-operators):